PolymerSearch/api-instructions/README.md

 You must replace `&your_api_key` with your API key.

-## Creating a Polymer app from a raw dataset
+## Creating a Polymer app from a raw file/dataset

 The Dataset API allows creating new PolymerSearch sites from your CSV.